Red Velvet Sheet Cake

 For the Cake

-- Flour – Be sure to measure using the spoon and level method as adding too much flour can result in a dry cake.
+- Cake flour – Be sure to measure using the spoon and level method as adding too much flour can result in a dry cake.

-- Cocoa powder – Cocoa powder was originally added to red velvet cake (along with vinegar and buttermilk) to create the red color – now we keep the same original ingredients but add some food coloring for a little extra red oomph!
+- Cocoa powder – Cocoa powder was originally added to red velvet cake (along with vinegar and buttermilk) to create the red color – now we keep the same original ingredients but add some food coloring for some extra red oomph!

 - Granulated sugar – Granulated sugar sweetens the cake.

 - Butter – Butter adds moisture and richness to the cake, plus delicious flavor.
 It’s very important that you fully soften the butter for both the cake and the frosting.

 - Vegetable oil – Vegetable oil adds extra moisture and helps keep the cake fresher longer.